okamgnienie/only-time/README.md

 # only-time
 Library for time conversion from 24 hours clock system to number of minutes and seconds.
 Designed and used for storing time in database.
-Using numbers instead of strings not only save memory, but also let you perform comparison operations.
+Using numbers instead of strings not only save memory, but also let you perform comparison operations faster.

 **NOTE**: `toTime` method is now obsolete, instead use `fromMinutes` (backward compatibility is ensured).